tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 Displaying status of a single replica set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To view the status of a single replica set of an application , run ``tt replicaset status``
+To view the status of a single replica set of an application, run ``tt replicaset status``
 with a name or a URI of an instance from this replica set:

 ..  code-block:: console